@lit-protocol/js-sdk

 3. Rebuild client application.

-7. Commit these changes "Published version X.X.X"
+• Commit with message: "Published version X.X.X"

 yarn test:local